On This Page

 With 145 employees across eight offices including Paris, London, Montreal, New York, and Singapore, Fluxym opened a London office in March 2023 targeting UK expansion.
 The company appointed former Ariba and Ivalua executive Gérard Dahan as Senior Advisor to drive international growth toward becoming the leading Source-to-Pay provider by 2030.

-CEO Cyrille Chastaing noted that the UK represents "a market with high potential for Fluxym, especially in terms of supplier invoicing process automation," positioning the company to compete with established procurement consultancies while leveraging France's mandatory e-invoicing deadline of September 2026 as a growth catalyst.
+CEO Cyrille Chastaing noted that the UK represents "a market with high potential for Fluxym, especially in terms of supplier invoicing process automation," positioning the company to compete with established procurement consultancies while using France's mandatory e-invoicing deadline of September 2026 as a growth catalyst.
+France's electronic invoicing reform, which began phasing in from July 2024, is creating direct demand from mid-market companies that need compliance-driven digitalization and lack the internal expertise to configure enterprise procurement platforms.

 Recent client implementations

-Laboratoires Théa selected Fluxym in January 2025 for supplier management and sourcing digitalization using the Ivalua platform.
-Development Director Christophe Rivayran emphasized their "expertise in supplier knowledge and SRPM (Supplier Risk and Performance Management)" for meeting pharmaceutical sector quality requirements.
+Laboratoires Théa selected Fluxym for supplier management and sourcing digitalization using the Ivalua platform.
+The pharmaceutical company prioritized Fluxym's expertise in supplier knowledge and Supplier Risk and Performance Management (SRPM) to meet sector-specific quality requirements.

 Technical capabilities